chisumo2016/docker-kubernetes/DOCKER INTRODUCTION.md

         docker start  = starts stopped container
         docker ps -a  = list running and stopped container docker run    = pulls image and starts containner
+    - An image is a read-only template with instruction for creating a Docker container
+    - An container is a runnable instance of an image
+    - Single file with all the deps and config required to run a program (Image), run multiple containers
+    - Images: Often an image is based on another image , with some additional customization .eg docker hub
+    - Containers : By default , a container is relatively well isolated from other containers and its host machine .
+    - Images: You might create your own images or you might only use those created by others and published inn a registry .
+    - Container: Is defined by its image as well as any configuration options  you provide to it when you create or start it .

 ## RESOLVE THE CONFLICTS OF CONTAINERS RUNNING ON SAME PORTS
         - Example Redis latest and redis:4.o  run on the same port 6379/tcp